coolCatalyst/LLMs/readme.md

 5. Generates text for some sample prompts

 The model used is a 40B parameter GPT-3 model fine-tuned with reinforcement learning.

+#script to scrape data
+To scrap the data from discord use the script provided in this github Make sure you use your autorization discord id which can be taken by going to developer tools in chrome after opening going to chrome
+And then enable developer tools in discord and copy channel id add these to script and run at end you will get a csv file